How to attach legs to a table without apron

 Credit: Flowyline Design

-Use a carpenter's square to align each leg precisely at its designated mark.
-This will ensure that your table remains level and stable once assembled.
-If you are working with a round table top, the base needs to be placed at the center of the table.
+Use a carpenter's square to align each table leg exactly at its designated mark.
+This will ensure that your table remains stable and is assembled in the correct position.

 To precisely position each leg, use a carpenter's square